txhammer68/plasma-Lockscreen-nest-hub/readme.md

     will retrieve unread mail count info and create gmail.js
 * Test Lockscreen with /usr/lib/kscreenlocker_greet --testing --theme /home/.local/share/plasma/look-and-feel/'Your Theme'
 * Verify SYSTEMD settings in System Settings  > SYSTEMD > TIMERS  - should be a description of the timers installed above.
+* Info on weather temperature and gmail count displayed from before screen locked, not sure how to update after screen locked.

 ### Notes
 ____________